datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 ### Setting Up A Project on GitHub quiz

 {choose-answers: 4}
 ?
-Which of the following can NOT be done with Github Issues?
+Which of the following can NOT be done on GitHub (You may have to Google!)?

-C) Created a new repository with the correct structure for a data science project
+C) Create a new repository with the correct structure for a data science project set up automatically
+o) Create a brand new repository where you can set up the correct data science file structure
-o) Created a new empty repository
+o) Create a new empty repository
-o) Created a data science repository
+o) Create a data science repository
-o) Completed a data science project
+o) Store and track all the files as you complete a data science project
-o) Learned how to push code to GitHub
+o) Allow code to be pushed on GitHub
+o) Host a personal website

+{choose-answers: 4}
+?
+When should you set up your data science file structure on GitHub?

+C) After you create the repository but before you start working on the project
+C) Once you have the repo but before you start the project
+C) At the start of the project
+o) After you have the repo and have started the analysis
+o) After you have the repo and have finished the analysis
+o) After you've shared the project with collaborators
-o) Created a new website with the correct structure for a data science project
+o) After you've finalized everything for your data science project

 {/quiz}